RatJuggler/developer-portfolio/README.md

 # developer-portfolio
 My developer portfolio website.

-Rather than copying a random template off the internet I'm trying to create something a bit different from scratch.
+Rather than copying a random template off the internet I'm trying to create something a bit different from scratch (or least only adapting random bits off the internet that I can understand and modify, like all good projects do 😄).

 The idea is to build a number of different versions of the same site: